Before you start branding and marketing your product, you’d be wise to learn about intellectual property.

 Before You Market It, Protect It

-Do you know the difference between a Patent, Trademark and Copyright?
+Do you know the difference between a trademark registration, patent and copyright?

 1) A patent only protects your idea in the country that you’ve filed it and only for a specified amount of time.